sigal-raab/MoDi/README.md

 which significantly shortens the running time.
 See inline documentation for more details.

 ## Inversion
+Following is and example for inversion of a motion using an optimizer:
 ~~~bash
 python inverse_optim.py --ckpt ./data/ckpt.pt --out_path <results path> --target_idx 32 --path ./data/edge_rot_data.npy
 ~~~

+Use `--target_idx` to chose the index of a motion to invert from `edge_rot_data.npy` file.

 ## Quntitative evaluation
 The following metrics are computed during the evaluation: FID, KID, diversity, precision and recall.